ixpantia/spatial_demo/README.md

     (otherwise just prepend the command with `pachctl` in all calls below).

-2. We will work in the `spatial_demo` directory and the folowing commands will assume that your are there.
+2. We will work in the `spatial_demo` directory and the following commands will assume that your are there.

 ## Step 3 - Put files on the cluster